elizabeth-poggie/elizabeth-poggie/_content/notes/16-user-interfaces.md

 Because HTML uses relative concepts like percentage of parent width to compute width, and because the top visible parent (the body element) is by default a block element, pure HTML automatically resizes its elements in response to the devices and viewports of the user.

-## Example
+## For example...

-For example, although [marxists.org](https://www.marxists.org/reference/archive/hegel/works/hl/hl512.htm#HL2_524) is a straightforward single-column website, it demonstrates responsiveness across various devices and maintains resilience to the ever-evolving landscape of frontend technology.
+Although [marxists.org](https://www.marxists.org/reference/archive/hegel/works/hl/hl512.htm#HL2_524) is a straightforward single-column website, it demonstrates responsiveness across various devices and maintains resilience to the ever-evolving landscape of frontend technology.
 This adaptability is crucial for ensuring accessibility across different platforms.
-In contrast, [bible.ca](https://www.bible.ca/) lacks mobile-friendly design, and also has not aged well with the passage of time.
+In contrast, [bible.ca](https://www.bible.ca/) lacks mobile-friendly design, and has not aged well with the passage of time.

 # Semantic HTML Responsivity